bsamtleben/color-ctf/README.md

 We've assembled a collection of vulnerable Linux machines that you can try to take over.
 The task is always the same: Retrieve the two tokens hidden inside the machine.
 To find them, you will have to identify and exploit vulnerabilities until you finally gain root access.

-"So it's just a typical CTF, isn't it?" - Well, not completely!
+*So it's just a typical CTF, isn't it?* - Well, not completely!
 Here are some points that might convince you:

-**Self-contained and simple:** Everything requires very few steps: One command to start your preconfigured Kali Linux attacker machine... a second command to boot up your target machine... that's it!
+- **Self-contained and simple:** Everything requires very few steps: One command to start your preconfigured Kali Linux attacker machine... a second command to boot up your target machine... that's it!
 You can already start scanning for vulnerabilities!

-**Beginner-friendly:** There are various machines in rising levels of difficulty.
+- **Beginner-friendly:** There are various machines in rising levels of difficulty.
 Can you solve them all?

-**Unique challenges:** Even if the general objective is similar to other CTFs, the challenges are handcrafted and as unique as they can be!
+- **Unique challenges:** The objective might be similar to other CTFs, but the challenges are handcrafted and as unique as they could be!

-**Transparency:** After solving a particular machine, you can check out its setup script and see if you solved it in the intended way.
-Every step is fully transparent.
+- **Transparency:** After solving a particular machine, you can check out the setup script and see if you solved it as intended.
+Every setup is fully transparent.
 You don't just randomly download binary images of virtual machines like in some other CTFs.

-**Cross-platform:** The setup works on Windows and Linux, so there is no need to switch operating systems!
+- **Cross-platform:** The setup works on Windows and Linux, so there is no need to switch operating systems!

 Sounds interesting?
-Well, then just put on your hoodie and get ready!
+Well, then just put on your hoodie and get started!

 ## Prerequisites